bubdm/Maml/README.md

 ## How it works
 ### Creating the document and root node
 Use `Naml.Create<T>(Action<Naml<T>> node)` to generate a document with a root node.
 The action delegate is used to build the contents of the root node.
-Using lambda functions as node builders, the parameter name of the function is used a node name.
+Using anonymous delegates as node builders, the parameter name of the function is is used as a node name.

 The generic type `T` determines the .Net type that can be used as a template data source.